nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## About JeeqTracker

-This product is for home-based business owners who need help in keeping track of clients’ contacts, transaction records, and remarks about the client.
-JeeqTracker is an extremely simple and easy-to-use application that helps you to keep track of clients’ contact details, transaction records, and remarks about the client.
+JeeqTracker is an extremely simple and easy-to-use application that will help you to keep track of clients’ contact details, transaction records, and remarks about the client.

+Due to the nature of a home-based business, you will probably be thinking of how you can keep your clients engaged and increase customers satisfaction.
 With JeeqTracker, you can analyze and understand the demands of each client and provide a more personalized service that would meet the needs of your client, increasing customer engagement.

 [Back to Table of Contents](#table-of-contents)